anhvupt/course-management/README.md

 The case study project that implements basic CRUD operations &amp; JWT authentication using .NET &amp; Angular.
 ### TODO
 + Add tests for both .NET and Angular projects
++ Implement state management using ngrx (currently using services with Subjects)
++ Fix Auth bugs :p

 ✅ Update to .NET6